JMarcosHP/Debian-Indestructible/README.md

 - The [openSUSE](https://www.opensuse.org/) team for pioneering BTRFS snapshot integration
 - [Siduction developers](https://github.com/siduction/siduction-btrfs) for the GRUB rollback implementation
 - [Antynea](https://github.com/Antynea/grub-btrfs) for grub-btrfs
-- The Debian and BTRFS communities for extensive documentation
+- The Debian and Linux communities for extensive documentation

 ## Resources that complemented every guide in this repository